inckie/x-ray/readme.md

 # To Do:
 - Mapper configuration
+- Make EventBuilder abstract so we can return dummy if log will not be recorded to save performance
 - Event formatters with time, tag, etc placeholders
-- Named placeholders in templates
+- Named placeholders in templates (WIP)
 - Split the source code to modules or source sets.
 Better both as an option.

 ## Issues: